NASA-AMMOS/3DTilesRendererJS/README.md

 The renderer supports a limited subset of the spec for the moment.
 See [Issue #15](https://github.com/NASA-AMMOS/3DTilesRendererJS/issues/15) for information on which features are not yet implemented.

-See it in action [here](https://nasa-ammos.github.io/3DTilesRendererJS/example/bundle/)!
+See it in action [here](https://nasa-ammos.github.io/3DTilesRendererJS/example/bundle/customMaterial.html)!
+Or a kitchen sink demo with all the options and debug features tuneable [here]([here](https://nasa-ammos.github.io/3DTilesRendererJS/example/bundle/index.html)!

 **In Progress Features**
 - Performance